-Why Are Bathroom Stalls Not to the Floor?
+Why Do Bathroom Stalls Not to the Floor?

 Have you ever wandered into a public restroom and overheard people taking care of their business?
-If so, you may have wondered, “Why are there gaps under toilet stalls?”
+If so, you may have wondered, “Why do bathroom stalls not go to the floor?”

 Believe it or not, bathroom partitions don’t have gaps to embarrass anyone.
 They have gaps at the bottom for a surprisingly long list of reasons you’ll probably appreciate once you’re familiar with them.

 Reasons Why Toilet Doors Have Gaps at the Bottom

 If you want to know why bathroom stalls don’t go to the floor, you’ve come to the right place to find answers.
 Here are some of the reasons that justify bathroom partitions not extending all the way to the floor:

 - Easier to Clean: By having a gap at the bottom, bathroom partitions are much easier to clean, as is the whole restroom.
 You can hose down or even powerwash a restroom that has partitions with gaps at the bottom because the water has somewhere to run even if there’s not a drain in a given stall.

 - Emergency Access: If someone loses consciousness in a fully enclosed bathroom, it may take hours for someone to notice.
 If this happens in a stall with a gap at the bottom, the odds are good someone will notice much quicker, which is important in instances where every second can mean the difference between life and death.
 Instead of having to break down the door, a first responder can crawl through the gap at the bottom of the partition and unlock the door to render help.